evgeniums/cpp-validator/docs/index.md

 #### Properties with arguments

 Ordinary [properties](#properties) do not have arguments.
 To validate [object](#object) methods with arguments one shoud use `variadic properties`.
-A variadic property is defined similar to ordinary property using one of the macros:
+A variadic property is defined similar to ordinary property but using one of the following macros:
 - `DRACOSHA_VALIDATOR_VARIADIC_PROPERTY(method)` defines variadic property corresponding to object's `method`;
 - `DRACOSHA_VALIDATOR_VARIADIC_PROPERTY_HAS(method,has_method)` defines variadic property corresponding to object's `method` and `has_method` used to check if object has the variadic property with provided arguments;
 - `DRACOSHA_VALIDATOR_VARIADIC_PROPERTY_FLAG(method,flag_descriprion,negative_flag_description)` defines variadic property corresponding to object's `method` that can be used with [flag](#flag) operator.